 Unsecured Loads on Commercial Trucks Cause Deadly Accidents

 We understand how crucial proper cargo securement is to preventing deadly truck accidents.
 If you are injured by flying cargo from an improperly secured load, we will fight to get you the just compensation you deserve.
-We have a 99 percent success rate in demanding maximum damages for our clients in Kentucky, Indiana and Ohio.
+We have a 99 percent success rate in demanding maximum damages for our clients in all 50 states.

 Federal Law Governs Securing Cargo Onto Commercial Trucks